robcolburn/reflux-preload/README.md

 * You're using [`react-router`](https://www.npmjs.com/package/react-router) in addition to [`reflux`](https://www.npmjs.com/package/reflux).
 * You have a means of converting your data requests to Promises - we're using [`axios`](https://www.npmjs.com/package/axios).

-You'll need some async Action, with an associated `listenAndPromise` method.
+In reflux, we tap into async Actions with an associated `listenAndPromise` methods.

 ```js
 var GetWikiPages = Reflux.createAction({asyncResult: true});